 And can I just say: there’s nothing better than finishing off a relaxing or fun weekend with a dash of productivity and feeling like you’re checking something off that to-do list (by creating your to-do list, #winwin).

-If you’re interested in the planner myself and the rest of the Rebel Office team use, check out the CanvastCo planner.
+If you’re interested in the planner, the Rebel Office team and I use, check out the CanvastCo planner.
 It’s from Australia, is sassy (just how we like it) and undated, so you can start it at any time during the year.
 It’s basically our bible.

 So go make your tea (or coffee, if that’s your style), settle in, get cozy, and happy planning.

 You can catch the original featured article over here, on the official Vow + Vast website.